You are here

 Complete nematode counts are counts of the common grass feeding nematodes.
 We provide genera level identification and how many of each genera are in your sample.
 We also provide information on thresholds and if management is warranted.

-How to collect samples from turfgrass:
+How to collect samples from corn:

 - Take samples with a soil probe not a cup cutter